 - Leverage activity-based costing (ABC) to allocate and trace costs to specific activities, products, customers, and channels

-- Support multi-level costing functions to calculate Cost of Goods Sold (COGS) more efficiently and effectively
+- Support multi-level costing functions to calculate the Cost of Goods Sold (COGS) more efficiently and effectively

 - Consolidate data from other SAP applications, like Financial Accounting (FI), to provide a more comprehensive view of actual data and improve traceability